+Related posts are a great way to improve your page views and reduce bounce rate.
 If you want to display a related posts section without a plugin that outputs the latest posts in the same category as in the parent post that it is being displayed, you could use the following code.
 So, you no longer have to depend on a resource-hungry plugin that contains too many functions not necessary for displaying a simple block of related posts.
-So here we go creating your own related posts section.
+So here we go to create your own related posts section.

 The PHP